siavava/portfolio/content/projects/web/discite.md

 ---

-**Discite** turns idle screen time into learning: a short-form video app that teaches computer science fundamentals through bite-sized, swipeable clips.
-_Discite optimizes learning for the modern attention span._ Built as my Dartmouth [CS98 senior capstone][article], it is a five-part platform — a SwiftUI [iOS client][frontend], a TypeScript / Express [API][backend] on MongoDB, a Python [ML service][ml] that cuts long lectures into clips, a [recommendation engine][recs] over a vector index, and an AWS streaming tier.
+**Discite** turns idle screen time into learning: a short-form video app that teaches computer science fundamentals through bite-sized, swipeable clips, built for the way people actually spend an idle minute.
+I built it as my Dartmouth [CS98 senior capstone][article], and it grew into a five-part platform: a SwiftUI [iOS client][frontend], a TypeScript / Express [API][backend] on MongoDB, a Python [ML service][ml] that cuts long lectures into clips, a [recommendation engine][recs] over a vector index, and an AWS streaming tier.